ucb-bar/chipyard/docs/Simulation/Commercial-Simulators.rst

-Commericial Software RTL Simulators
+Commercial Software RTL Simulators
 ==============================

 VCS
 -----------------------

 `VCS <https://www.synopsys.com/verification/simulation/vcs.html>`__ is a commercial RTL simulator developed by Synopsys.
-It requires commerical licenses.
+It requires commercial licenses.
 The REBAR framework can compile and execute simulations using VCS.
 VCS simulation will generally compile faster than Verilator simulations.